The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 "You don't know what you're talking about," snapped Kakashi, and for the life of her she couldn't remember having heard him that angry in years.

 "Don't I?"
-And once again he was back to mockingly amused, voice having rippled through all of its variations of scorn.
+And once again the Sand-nin's voice conveyed mocking amusement, his voice having rippled through all of its variations of scorn.
 "She'll see the Fifth when she's ready to.
 Until then, follow the others' example and let us be."

 Of course.
-He'd probably gotten into various verbal battles with everyone that had come near them.
-Her still being there meant that his only concordance had been to stay in the open, but still in the building.
-The fact that she couldn't hear or sense anyone else nearby said that he had been successful in chasing her fellow medics off.
+He'd probably gotten into fights with everyone who'd come near them—probably verbal, hopefully not physical.
+Her still being there meant that Gaara's only concordance had been to stay in the open, but still in the building.
+She couldn't hear or sense anyone else nearby, which told her he'd been successful in chasing her fellow medics off.

-Apparently the Sand ninja talking to her former instructor like that was simply him trying to drive the other man away.
+Apparently the Sand ninja talking to her former instructor like that was simply—or maybe mostly—him trying to drive the other man away.

-There was a pause that could only be Kakashi considering his options again, deciding whether or not a threat would be effective, if saying something else could manage to not sound petty or trite.
+There was a stretch of silence that could only be Kakashi considering his options again, deciding whether or not a threat would be effective or if saying something else could manage to not sound petty or trite.
 In the end he said nothing.